Judy Sheindlin: Early life and education

-Sheindlin was born Judith Susan Blum in Brooklyn, New York to parents of German Jewish and Russian Jewish descent.
+Judith Susan Blum was born in Brooklyn, New York, on October 21, 1942, to parents of German Jewish and Russian Jewish descent.
 She describes her dentist father, Murray (1917–1989), as "the greatest thing since sliced bread".
-Sheindlin describes her mother Ethel (1921–1980), an office manager, as "a meat and potatoes kind of gal".
+Sheindlin describes her mother, Ethel (1921–1980), an office manager, as "a meat and potatoes kind of gal".
+When she was born, her parents lived with their parents.
+Her grandfather Jacob was a plumber, and her great-grandfather Samuel sold sickles in Russia.
+She grew up in an apartment building on Parkside Avenue in Brooklyn, with her extended family.

-Sheindlin graduated from James Madison High School in Brooklyn in 1961 and American University in Washington, D.C., receiving a Bachelor of Arts degree in government in 1963.
-She next attended New York Law School, earning her Juris Doctor degree in 1965.
+Sheindlin graduated from James Madison High School in Brooklyn in 1961 and American University in Washington, D.C., receiving a Bachelor of Arts in government in 1963.
+She next attended New York Law School, earning a Juris Doctor in 1965.

 Legal career

 Sheindlin passed the New York state bar examination in 1965 and was hired as a corporate lawyer for a cosmetics firm.
 Within two years, she became dissatisfied with her job and left to raise her children Jamie and Adam.
 In 1972, she became a prosecutor in the New York family-court system after hearing about the job from a friend.

-By 1982, Sheindlin's attitude inspired New York mayor Ed Koch to appoint her as a criminal-court judge.
-Four years later, she was promoted to supervising judge in the family court's Manhattan division.
-She earned a reputation as a tough New York City judge (although she has disagreed with the labels "tough" and "harsh").
+In 1982, Sheindlin's attitude inspired New York mayor Ed Koch to appoint her as a criminal-court judge.
+In 1986, she was promoted to supervising judge in the family court's Manhattan division.
+She earned a reputation as a tough New York City judge, although she has disagreed with the labels "tough" and "harsh".

 Entertainment career

-In February 1993, Sheindlin's reputation made her the subject of a Los Angeles Times article written by Josh Getlin (inspired by his wife Heidi, both of whom Sheindlin credits with her rise to fame) that profiled her as a woman determined to make the court system work for the common good.
+In February 1993, Sheindlin's reputation made her the subject of a Los Angeles Times article written by Josh Getlin, inspired by his wife Heidi, both of whom Sheindlin credits with her rise to fame, that profiled her as a woman determined to make the court system work for the common good.
 She was then featured in a segment on CBS's 60 Minutes that brought her national recognition.
 This led to her first book, Don't Pee on My Leg and Tell Me It's Raining, published in 1996.
 She retired as a family-court judge that same year after having heard more than 20,000 cases.